eug-vs/eug-vs-xyz/articles/taskwarrior.md

-# TaskWarrior is all you need to be productive
+# TaskWarrior :taskwarrior: is all you need to be productive

 Nowadays there is an **ocean** of different productivity tools, systems and methodologies.
 The secret is - you only need one!